iossifovlab/gpf/userdocs/administration/getting_started.rst

     gene_models:
         resource_id: "hg38/gene_models/refSeq_v20200330"

-This creates an GPF instance, that:
+This will create a GPF instance that:

-* uses a genomic resources repository as specified in ``grr`` section;
+* Uses a genomic resources repository as specified in the ``grr`` section;
   the repository is located at `https://grr.seqpipe.org/ <https://grr.seqpipe.org>`_ and the resources are cached locally in the home directory of the user as specified in ``cache_dir`` property;

-* the reference genome used by this GPF instance is ``hg38/genomes/GRCh38-hg38`` from GRR specified in ``grr`` section;
+* The reference genome used by this GPF instance is ``hg38/genomes/GRCh38-hg38`` from GRR specified in ``grr`` section;

-* the gene models used by this GPF instance are ``hg38/gene_models/refSeq_v20200330`` from GRR specified in ``grr`` section.
+* The gene models used by this GPF instance are ``hg38/gene_models/refSeq_v20200330`` from GRR specified in ``grr`` section.